rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 union type declaration leads to a circular reference.

-If a *union* uses a primitive type (see *Primitive types* in :ref:`Types by Category`) or a literal type (see :ref:`Literal Types`), then automatic boxing (see :ref:`Boxing Conversions`) occurs to keep the reference nature of the type.
+If a *union* uses a primitive type (see *Primitive types* in :ref:`Types by Category`) then automatic boxing (see :ref:`Boxing Conversions`) occurs to keep the reference nature of the type.

-A :index:`compile-time error` occurs if a *union* type contains more than one numeric type.
+A :index:`compile-time error` occurs if a *union* type contains:

+-  More than one numeric type; or
+-  More than one literal numeric type, and the values (see :ref:`Numerical Equality Operators`) of such types are equal to each other.

 The reduced form of *union* types allows defining a type that has one literal type (see :ref:`Literal Types`) only: